kenest2/D3-CRM/README.md

 A lead is simply a company with some potential.
 We may have many contacts inside a given company.
 Also, we may have several deals tied to a company.

 ### How to add a company and what to fill in
-You can add a company via [desktop CRM](https://app.hubspot.com/contacts/5107533/companies/list/view/all/) or via mobile up [iOS](https://itunes.apple.com/us/app/hubspot/id1107711722?mt=8) [Android](https://play.google.com/store/apps/details?id=com.hubspot.android&hl=en_US).
+You can add a company via [desktop CRM](https://app.hubspot.com/contacts/5107533/companies/list/view/all/) or via mobile app [iOS](https://itunes.apple.com/us/app/hubspot/id1107711722?mt=8)/ [Android](https://play.google.com/store/apps/details?id=com.hubspot.android&hl=en_US).
 You can scan a business card in the app.

 After a company is in the system, you should fill in several main fields:

-* **Role in D3**.

-  Self-explanatory: what type of a partner or client this company may be? **Do not add more than 2 roles to a lead.** If you    want to add more than 2, this means we haven’t qualified this lead good enough.
-It’s an essential field because we measure our success by how many companies of different types we have added in a given week, month, or quarter.
+* **Company onwer**: who is working with the company now

+* **Priority**: *High* is what you plan on working soon, other statuses are self-explanatory.

 * **Lead status**.
 Our main metric is Lead Status.
 It can be:
   * Cold (just added in the system for the future)